JakieBoi77/island-explorer-assignment/README.md

 - The `ca.mcmaster.se2aa4.island.team_XXX_.Explorer` class implements the command center, used to compete with the others.
 (XXX being the team identifier)
 - The `Runner` class allows one to run the command center on a specific map.

-### Strategy description

-The exploration strategy is for now to stop exploring as soon as we start.
-We stay safe and fly back to base immediately.

 ## How to compile, run and deploy